AlexVery/Doxa-Divine-Quest/README.md

 </div>

 Players can pause the game by pressing "P" on their keyboard.
 The pause screen is seen in *Figure 13*.
-It includes two extra buttons (except *Resume*): *Settings* which includes two subpages seen in *Figure 14* and *Figure 15* (one for the "Basics" and the other for the "Texture" settings).
+It includes two extra buttons (except *Resume*): *Settings* which includes two subpages seen in *Figure 14* and *Figure 15* (one for the "Basics" and the other for the "Texture" settings) and *Main Menu* which returns the player to the title screen.

 <div align="center">